The gambling review will ‘strike the right balance’ between protecting the vulnerable and enjoyment for customers.

 More needs to be done to create a nuanced view within Parliament, based on the evidence and the good progress the industry has already made in driving up standards.
 This is what our APPG will be focusing on.

-Laurence Robertson is the Conservative MP for Tewkesbury and joint chairman of the All Party Parliamentary Group on Betting and Gaming.
+Laurence Robertson is the Conservative MP for Tewkesbury and Joint Chairman of the All-Party Parliamentary Group for Racing and Bloodstock

 CALL FOR EVIDENCE

-The gambling review welcomes evidence from all parties with an interest in the way that gambling is regulated in Great Britain.
+The gambling review welcomed evidence from all parties with an interest in the way that gambling is regulated in Great Britain.

 Key areas are: